Afro-Nicaraguans: History

-The number of the first African people enslaved were imported must have been considerable, perhaps thousands.
+The number of African people brought to Nicaragua to be enslaved is estimated in the thousands.
 Because most Spanish who emigrated to America were men, soldiers and colonists took indigenous and African women as partners and concubines.
-As early as the 18th century, most people who were enslaved born in the territory were mulattoes.
-According to colonial documents, people of African descent who had been enslaved came from such ethnic groups such as Arara, mainly the Ewe and Fon from Ghana, Togo, Benin, the Yoruba people from Yorubaland, now located in Nigeria, Togo and Benin, the Ashanti (of Ghana), those from what is now known as "Angola", the Congo region, the "mina" and "Mandinga" of the Gambia.
-The proportion of men and women slaves was very similar.
+As early as the 18th century, the majority of enslaved people who were born in the territory were mulattoes.
+According to colonial documents, enslaved people came from such ethnic groups as the Arará; others were characterized as being of the "Angola caste" (which may correspond to West Central Africa); "the Congo caste"; "the Mina caste" (possibly from the Gold Coast or present day Ghana); and Mandinka; the Ewe and Fon (present-day Ghana, Togo and Benin); the Yoruba people from Yorubaland, (present-day Nigeria, Togo and Benin); and the Ashanti (present-day Ghana).
+The proportion of enslaved men and women was roughly equal.

-Miscegenation caused a large release of enslaved people.
-Thus emerged middle classes formed by Zambo, mulatto and quadroon (those with a quarter African blood) and other mixtures.
-By 1820, persons of some African descent made up 84 percent of the population.
+By 1820, the number of mixed-race people—including zambos (mixed African and native people), mulattoes, quadroons (those with a quarter African blood), and other mixtures—had increased significantly, such that persons of at least some African descent made up 84 percent of the population, according to the mayor of León.
+Some of these mixed-race individuals swelled the ranks of the middle class, while an unknown quantity of others, likely numbering in the hundreds, were kept as slaves.
+During the first half of the 17th century, there are records of slaves laboring in the indigo mills and in the private homes of Spaniards and Criollos (people of Spanish descent born in the New World).

-But many of them were kept as slaves, probably hundreds.
-Thus, during the first half of the 17th century, many of the slaves were used in the indigo mills.
 Since the 17th century, several groups of slaves rebelled against their owners and migrated to other places and settled in small clandestine colonies, free from Spanish rule.
 Therefore, these slaves the "Cimarrons" (cimarrones) were affected by several royal orders issued against them.
 One of them agreed to raise an army against those colonies and return enslaved people to their owners.
 This law was fulfilled in Nicaragua.

 However, the Spanish were not the only people to import people to make them slaves to Nicaragua.
 The English, who were colonists on the coast of Nicaragua since 1633, also imported groups of people to enslave since the late 17th century.
 The English began cultivating sugar cane and indigo around Bluefields and on the banks of the Rio Coco, which were labor-intensive crops.
 The slaves were also used for cotton plantations and especially for cutting mahogany.
 As in the case of slaves imported by the Spanish, the African slaves of the English mixed with the Miskito, Sumu, and Rama indigenous peoples of the area.

-Most “caseros” (derived from Spanish "Casa" -house- i.e., men assigned to domestic service in the homes of Creoles and Spaniards) enslaved African and mulatto people who also performed agricultural and cattle, but were not the main operating system.
+Most "caseros" (derived from Spanish "Casa" -house- i.e., men assigned to domestic service in the homes of Creoles and Spaniards) enslaved African and mulatto people who also performed agricultural and cattle, but were not the main operating system.
 Finally, following independence, slavery was abolished by the decree of the Constituent Assembly of April 17, 1824.